mqjasper/mq-pi-gen/README.md

 # Modified Usage

-To build a Pi OS lite-based image, run ```./lite-builder ``` as sudo from the top directory of the repository.
-Currently configured to be run on Linux based systems, not through docker although that will be sorted out.
-If for some reason you want to rebuild from scratch, ```./lite-clean.sh ``` will do a clean run and rebuild the working library.
+To build a Pi OS lite-based image, run ```sudo ./lite-builder.sh ``` from ```mq-pi-gen/```.
+Currently configured to be run on Linux based systems, haven't tested docker compatibility.
+If you encounter errors when running another build, ```sudo ./lite-clean.sh ``` is your friend as it will clear out previous build files and start from scratch.
+If you want to rebuild only the extra stage either using previous build content or from scratch, ```sudo ./new-exstage-clean.sh``` and ```sudo ./new-exstage-build.sh``` are the way to go.

 # pi-gen